-In the past, MWRA was able to finance approximately 20 percent of capital spending with grant receipts totaling approximately \$1.1 billion through FY03.
-However, EPA grant awards have slowed significantly.
-Since FY03, grant receipts for capital projects have been limited to \$2.6 million and mostly the result of grant awards made prior to FY03.
+In the past, MWRA has been able to finance approximately 20 percent of its capital spending with grant receipts, totaling approximately \$1.1 billion through FY03.
+However since FY03, the MWRA has received only \$4.9 million in capital grants.
+The Authority will continue to pursue grant funding, but does not expect future receipts to be a significant source of capital funding.